New Langroid server-takeover flaw CVE-2026-54769 (CVSS 10.0): AI-written code gives unauth RCE — update to 0.65.2

 Q. Am I always at risk if I use Langroid?

-A. The direct target is a setup using SQLChatAgent, which has the AI write SQL, with its input reachable by untrusted parties.
-If you do not use SQLChatAgent, or use it only in a fully closed environment, the risk is lower.
-Updating is still recommended.
+A. The direct target is a setup using the components that have the AI write code or SQL (TableChatAgent, VectorStore, SQLChatAgent) with input reachable by untrusted parties.
+If you do not use them, or use them only in a fully closed environment, the risk is lower.
+Updating to v0.65.2 is still recommended.

 Q. What is prompt injection?